 "I struggle with that, especially when I'm in the water, too, but it's my job to document it.
 I just want these guys to be able to go home safe, to their loved ones, at the end of the day", adds Collins.

-The wave that no one else rode was captured with a a Nikon D4, a 200-400mm lens and a 1.4x converter.
+The wave no one else rode was captured with a Nikon D4, a 200-400mm lens, and a 1.4x converter.
 Discover the best surf photographers in the world.